ably/specification/specifications/features.md

 - Old specs\
 ----

-A detailed [test specification](https://github.com/ably/ably-ruby/blob/master/SPEC.md) that applies to all client libraries is generated from the Ably Ruby client library's acceptance and test suites.
-Whilst every official Ably client library has test coverage, the amount of test coverage varies, and as such our recommendation is to refer to the official [test specification](https://github.com/ably/ably-ruby/blob/master/SPEC.md) when developing a client library.

-However, we have found the [test specification](https://github.com/ably/ably-ruby/blob/master/SPEC.md) can be difficult as a reference because of both its breadth and the fact that it applies to the Ruby client library which may be unfamiliar as a language for a lot of developers.

-As a result, this document outlines the complete feature set of both the REST and Realtime client libraries.
+This document outlines the complete feature set of both the REST and Realtime client libraries.
 It is expected that every client library developer refers to this document to ensure that their client library provides the same API and features as the existing Ably client libraries.
 In addition to this, it is essential that there is test coverage over all of the features described below.
+As an example, see the Ruby library [test specification and coverage](https://github.com/ably/ably-ruby/blob/master/SPEC.md) generated from the test suite.

-We recommend you use the [IDL (Interface Definition Language)](#idl) and the [Ably Java library](https://github.com/ably/ably-java) as a reference when reviewing how the API has been implemented.
+We recommend you use the [IDL (Interface Definition Language)](#idl) and refer to other existing libraries that adhere to this spec as a reference when reviewing how the API has been implemented.

+*Please note we maintain a separate Google Sheet that keeps track of which features are implemented and matching test coverage for each client library.
+If you intend to work on an Ably client library, please [contact us](https://www.ably.io/contact) for access to this Google Sheet as it is useful as a reference and also needs to be kept up to date*

 ## Test guidelines

 - `(G1)` Every test should be executed using all supported protocols (i.e. JSON and [MessagePack](http://msgpack.org/) if supported).
 This includes both sending & receiving data
 - `(G2)` All tests by default are run against a special Ably sandbox environment.
 This environment allows apps to be provisioned without any authentication that can then be used for client library testing.
 Bear in mind that all apps created in the sandbox environment are automatically deleted after 60 minutes and have low limits to prevent abuse.
 Apps are configured by sending a `POST` request to `https://sandbox-rest.ably.io/apps` with a JSON body that specifies the keys and their associated capabilities, channel namespace rules and any presence fixture data that is required; see [ably-common test-app-setup.json](https://github.com/ably/ably-common/blob/master/test-resources/test-app-setup.json).
-See the [Java test setup](https://github.com/ably/ably-java/blob/master/test/io/ably/test/rest/RestSetup.java).
 Presence fixture data is necessary for the REST library presence tests as there is no way to register presence on a channel in the REST library
 - `(G3)` Testing statistics can be tricky due to timing issues and slow test suites as a result of sending requests to generate statistics.
 As such, we provide a special stats endpoint in our sandbox environment that allows stats to be injected into our metrics system so that stats tests can make predictable assertions.
 To create stats you must send an authenticated `POST` request to the stats JSON to `https://sandbox-rest.ably.io/stats` with the stats data you wish to create.
 See the [Javascript stats fixture](https://github.com/ably/ably-js/blob/4e65d4e13eb8750a375b9511e4dd059092c0e481/spec/rest/stats.test.js#L8-L51) and [setup helper](https://github.com/ably/ably-js/blob/4e65d4e13eb8750a375b9511e4dd059092c0e481/spec/common/modules/testapp_manager.js#L158-L182) as an example
 - `(G4)` All REST requests and WebSocket connections to Ably must include the current API version `0.9`.
 Should any new API version with breaking changes be released, the client library will continue to use the API version explicitly requested

 ## REST client library {#rest}

-Client library developers - clone our [REST client library Google Doc spec](https://docs.google.com/spreadsheets/d/1vBzr9N-0ovtVZ0mxTeg7zLMEhcgj5lB9ivmkOcO-9J0/edit?usp=sharing) when developing a REST client library to help you keep track of feature compliance and test coverage.

 ### RestClient